pdimens/pdimens.github.io/content/posts/structuretutorial.md

 ## Requirements

-2. Structure Downloaded from [here](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html) (a conda installation probably works too)
+1. Structure Downloaded from [here](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html) (a conda installation probably works too)
 2. Java installed on the system if using the GUI (we aren't)
 3. Patience

-## Example file

-An example of a real-world Structure input file can be found [here](https://github.com/pdimens/C.acronotus-data-2019/blob/master/acro_assignment_allloci_stru_input).
-Snippets of it will be used for explanations below.

-## Input File Format
+## Input Files

 Structure has a **very** specific file format and it's awful.
 The first row is the locus names (optional), and the subsequent rows are the sample names (optional) and their genotypes, space delimited.
 You can also have extra rows after the locus header, and you'll need to specify how many extra rows in the "params" files later if you do.
 After the header (if it's there), each sample gets *ploidy* number of rows (or not), one for each allele per locus.
 You can force it to be one sample per row, but I assure you that's a nightmare waiting to happen for non-haploids.
+You see why this is frustrating?
+An example of a real-world Structure input file can be found [here](https://github.com/pdimens/C.acronotus-data-2019/blob/master/acro_assignment_allloci_stru_input).
+Snippets of it will be used for explanations below.

 #### Example input file (diploid)

 ```
-  contig_35208 contig_23109 contig_4493  <--- header of loci
+  snp_1 snp_2 snp_3  <--- header of loci
-cca_001 002 -9 001     <--- sample cca_001, first allele per locus
+ind_001 002 -9 001     <--- sample ind_001, first allele per locus
-cca_001 001 -9 002     <--- sample cca_001, second allele per locus
+ind_001 001 -9 002     <--- sample ind_001, second allele per locus
-cca_002 001 001 001    <--- sample cca_002, first allele per locus
+ind_002 001 001 001    <--- sample ind_002, first allele per locus
-cca_002 002 002 001    <--- sample cca_002, second allele per locus
+ind_002 002 002 001    <--- sample ind_002, second allele per locus
 ```

 The `<--- some words` are for teaching purposes, don't actually include that in your input file or Structure will yell at you.
-The file continues like that till the very end.
+The file continues like that until the very end.
 Missing genotypes are traditionally coded as `-9 ` (no idea why) , and you can change that in the `mainparams` with the `MISSING` parameter.
+Pro tip: just keep missing as `-9`.

 ### Extra Columns

 Unlike extra rows (which probably have some use somewhere), extra columns are very important for the input files.
 Extra columns go in between the sample name and the first genotype and have to be noted in the params files (explained below).
 Here is an example of a snippet of a real-world structure file with extra columns:

 ```
-  contig_35208 contig_23109 contig_4493
+  snp_1 snp2 snp_3
 cca_001 1 1 1 002 001 001
 cca_001 1 1 1 001 001 002
 cca_002 1 1 1 001 001 001